quantumJLBass/boa-fraud/proceedings/case overview/Constructive fraud.md

 ### 2. **Collusion and Auction Rigging**

 - **Evidence**:
-- Plaintiffs’ admissions in the Second Declaration of DPW Enterprises LLC confirm pre-auction communication with the trustee, violating Idaho’s Trust Deeds Act​(DEFENDANT'S RESPONSE TO…)​(Declaration of DPW Ente…).
+- Plaintiffs' admissions in the Second Declaration of DPW Enterprises LLC confirm pre-auction communication with the trustee, violating Idaho's Trust Deeds Act​(DEFENDANT'S RESPONSE TO…)​(Declaration of DPW Ente…).
 - Video evidence and chat logs show collusive behavior, including prearranged bids and pre-printed checks matching exact amounts​(AFFIDAVIT OF JEREMY L. …)​(Response to MSJ).
 - Emails sent by Defendant Bass warned the trustee of ongoing violations before the auction​(DEFENDANT'S RESPONSE TO…)​(AFFIDAVIT OF JEREMY L. …).
 - **Legal Basis**: